teresko/palladium/README.md

  - successful registration
  - successful password recover
- - successful login (with email or cookie) or logout
+ - successful login (with email/username or cookie) or logout
  - successful email verification
  - use of expired cookie or nonce